MicrosoftDocs/powerbi-docs/powerbi-docs/paginated-reports/report-design/set-locale-for-report-text-box-reporting-services.md

     To support more than two languages, use the [VB Switch function](/office/vba/language/reference/user-interface-help/switch-function).

+> [!NOTE]
-Note: The Power BI language that is used for when the report is executed in the Power BI service.
+> The Power BI language that's used for when the report is executed in the Power BI service.
 By default the Power BI language is the browser language, but users can overwrite that in the Power BI settings and use a fixed language.

 ## Related content